 The MSc has been designed to offer flexibility, with attended or distance learning study available and a range of possible awards from a full MSc to a single module.
 Modules studied:

 Sustainable Development – covers the key concepts of sustainable development and sustainability.
 This module discusses social, ecological and economic sustainability concepts and encourages you to develop a critical appreciation of the sustainable development debate

-Energy and Thermal Performance – enables you to understand why and how building energy simulation methods can be used to analyse building thermal performance in the design process as well as a comprehensive understanding of the physical processes that govern building thermal and energy performance.You will be able to make appropriate selection of energy simulation methods, evaluate results and give coherent recommendations
+Building Performance Modelling – enables you to understand why and how building simulation can be used to analyse building thermal, daylight and ventilation performance.
+This module will enable you to make appropriate selections of simulation methods, analyse results and give coherent recommendations